mrdulal/Vipps-MobilePay/README.md

 A comprehensive Laravel package for MobilePay Vipps payment integration with support for all major Vipps payment methods.
 This package provides a clean, modern API for integrating with the Vipps MobilePay payment platform used across Norway, Denmark, and Finland.

+> **⚠️ Important Notice**: This is an **unofficial** package and is not affiliated with, endorsed by, or officially supported by MobilePay or Vipps.
+This package is developed independently by the community for Laravel developers.
+For official MobilePay Vipps integration documentation, please visit the [official MobilePay Developer Portal](https://developer.mobilepay.dk/) and [Vipps Developer Portal](https://developer.vippsmobilepay.com/).

 ## 🎯 Features

 ### Payment Methods